ciaoidea/holographix/README.md

 ```

 ## Quick start
+Note: `.holo` output directories (like `src/flower.jpg.holo/`) are generated locally and are not committed to the repo.
+Run the encode step before any example that reads `src/flower.jpg.holo`.
 Encode / decode an image:
 ```bash
 python3 -m holo src/flower.jpg 32                 # v2 (pixel residual), ~32 KB chunks